-- Dr. Preston Nix (Curriculum Coordinator)
+- m Coordinator)

-- Dr. Jerry Pounds (Specialization Advisor)
+- ation Advisor)

 - Academic Advisor in the Registrar's Office

 MASTER OF DIVINITY Church Ministry Track

 Concentration in Pastoral Ministry

 To serve as a pastor, ministerial staff member of a local church, or in denominational leadership.
 The program is designed for students who are interested in combining classical educational approaches with experiential learning through church-based skill development and mentoring relationships.
 Upon completion of the Basic Ministerial Competency Component, the student will finish the degree requirements through a local church ministry experience under the supervision of a field mentor.